-Our Inpatient Residential Treatment Center Provides clinical assessments, mental health evaluation and support for drug and alcohol addiction, co-occuring disorders, and medically supported withdrawal (detox) in our specialty hospital.
+Our residential treatment center provides clinical assessments, mental health evaluation and support for substance use disorder, co-occurring disorders, and medically supported withdrawal (detox) in our specialty hospital.

 Our primary goal is that all patients find recovery.
-Most of the counseling staff are themselves in recovery and offer encouragement and support for a new life, free from harmful addictions.
+Many of the counseling staff are in recovery and offer encouragement and support for a new life, free from substance use disorder.

 - Free Initial Consultation

 - Family Program (with focus on repairing family relationships)